My Experience

 I worked for six years as a Registered Behavior Technician working with children, adolescents, and adults on the Autism Spectrum.
 I have worked in crisis settings providing behavior support and coaching to the families and caregivers of neurodivergent children.

-I have worked as an Infant Developmental Specialist, where I worked with ages 0-3 with developmental delays.
+While in grad school, I worked as an Infant Developmental Specialist, working with ages 0-3 with developmental delays.
 It was during this time that I found my love of working with parents during the postpartum period.
 Then, as I went through my own pregnancy and postpartum, I learned how truly life-changing the experience is as a woman and as a parent, and my passion grew even more.

 I am now pursuing the path to getting certified in perinatal mental health, so I can support more women and parents during the pregnancy and postpartum period.